Charges dismissed against four defendants in golf society dinner trial

 In the course of questioning, he also said: “I thought everybody was trying to do their best.”

+Thursday morning had been dominated by questions to Inspector Peter Conlon, who led the investigation.

-Earlier, a garda had rejected any suggestion that he leaked information to the media that two politicians were to be charged with breaching coronavirus regulations at a controversial golf society dinner.
+Taking questions from the defence counsel, he rejected the suggestion that he leaked information to the media that two politicians were to be charged with breaching coronavirus regulations.

 Mr Smyth said that his had happened before the defendants had been formally notified themselves.

-He also said that he was not aware of the Irish Independent article.
+He told the court that he was not aware of the Irish Independent article.

 Mr Conlon said that all four men had been contacted by phone at the exactly the same time regarding the fact they were to be prosecuted